-While brand tracking is extremely valuable to protecting brand health, it is important that companies approach brand tracking with an understanding of key goals before making the investment to begin brand tracking.
-To ensure you’re prepared, here are five critical elements to understand before beginning brand tracking.
+However, while brand tracking is extremely valuable to protecting brand health, it is important that companies approach brand tracking with an understanding of key goals before collecting data.

 - Specific: Increase posting frequency on Twitter, LinkedIn, and Instagram from four times a day to eight times a day.